 1) shall determine the number of W-UP resources to establish and the QoS profiles associated with each W-UP resource; and

 2) shall initiate creation of one or more W-UP resources using means out of scope of the present document.
 The W-AGF serving the 5G-RG shall associate each W-UP resource with a PDU session, zero or more QFIs, and optionally an indication of whether the W-UP resource is the default W-UP resource.
-For each W-UP resource, the 5G-RG becomes aware using means out of scope of the present document about association of the W-UP resource and the PDU session, the zero or more QFIs, and optionally the indication of whether the W-UP resource is the default W-UP resource.
+For each W-UP resource, the 5G-RG becomes aware using means out of scope of the present document about association of the W-UP resource and the PDU session, the zero or more QFIs, and optionally the indication of whether the W-UP resource is the default W-UP resource; or

+During PDU session establishment, the 5G-RG may use the Authorized QoS flow descriptions and the N3QAI to reserve the resources in the non-3GPP access network behind the 5G-RG.

+NOTE: How the 5G-RG reserves the resources in the non-3GPP access network behind the 5G-RG is out of scope of this specification.

 In order to support QoS differentiation in case of access to PLMN services via an SNPN and access to SNPN services via a PLMN, the N3IWF is preconfigured with one or more QoS profiles requiring a dedicated IPsec child SA which can be associated with a DSCP value.